In an effort to learn and understand

 5/1 13.
 I get the planed quick start on the day, but it only lasted half out the camp site: I picked up a nail.
 Change the tire is easy, getting to the spare tire underneath all the stored stuff is another matter!
 Up the Ruta 40 for quite some transport today.

 The surroundings will keep changing during the day.
-First, i get some massive gravel hills, covered in dead, yellow grass.
-As I reach lover parts, it might turn slightly green, but that about it for now.
+First, I get some massive gravel hills, covered in dead, yellow grass.
+As I reach lower parts, it might turn slightly green, but that about it for now.
 In the distance, true mountains can be seen thought the morning mist, but they seems to be stuck at the horizon.

 Just before El Hoye, I find a cosy looking Gumeria, which I have noticed the vulcanists are called around here.
 He fix the tire for 35 pesos - thought enough I was fooled in Chile, when I paid ten time as much - both times.
 I even get two new dust-caps and the other wheel checked!

 The landscape is changing: Now pine trees are dominating on rocks, and it is more rugged.
 I reach Parque Nicional Nahuel Huapi once again.
-This time, I'm here for a little gem I last for the our back.
+This time, I'm here for a little gem, I sawed for the tour back.
 Behind Bariloche, a road leads around the large Cerro Otto.
 Who can refuse a volcano called "Otto"!

 Then it receive more moist, and I find some large orchids.
 They have almost ripen or ever only the encasing left of the seeds, but they must have been fantastic!
 The big trees, the sun, the blue lake and the grey mountains make-up marvellous motives - if it wasn't for their size!

 Back through Bariloche, NOT looking for a bank, despite I actually need one, and out of Ruta 40 again.
 I have felt a bit peckish, but the fancy restaurants is not me for now.
-A small trailer stand in the exit from town it just right.
+A small trailer, standing in the exit from town, is just right.
 I get an enormous sandwich with fresh salad and tomatoes along with a huge slice of a tender cow, prepared as I wanted it, and for 20 pesos!